jdjakub/phd-thesis/ch-state-first.md

 We feel the need to point this out because by default the computer does not know even the most obvious things about how space works, so we must laboriously program this intuitive concept.
 This is not only true in the case of 2-dimensional visual domains, but even in the 1-dimensional case of memory allocation.
 The physics of 1-dimensional memory are something like this:

 * This number range `0000`--`FFFF` is a discrete space, where addresses are the points.
-* Every point has at most one owner block (there is no overlap.)
+* Every point has at most one owner block (there is no overlap).
-* These blocks are contiguous, finite ranges (1-dimensional boxes.)
+* These blocks are contiguous, finite ranges (1-dimensional boxes).

 \joel{Hence the boilerplate involved to realise this in any domain with something resembling space.} Far from being a niche topic in games and graphics, spatial partitioning algorithms and data structures have surprising relevance to more ordinary software.
 Both memory allocation and graphical layout are essential to today's; shame that only one of those has been recognised as such---and made part of the standard libraries of programming languages.